stant/docker/README.md

 The Jenkins Continuous Integration and Delivery server.

-This is a fully functional Jenkins server, based on the Long Term Support release.
+This is a fully functional Jenkins server, based on a Jenkins version you choose from [RedHat rpms] (http://pkg.jenkins.io/redhat-stable/)
 [http://jenkins.io/](http://jenkins.io/).

-The main purpose for me was I wanted to use Centos and I do not like the extremely minimal version of the standard jenkins image.
+*The main purpose for me was I wanted to use Centos and I do not like the extremely minimal version of the standard jenkins image.
-It has no Vi, no ifconfig, no route to edit or check when you have problems.
+*It has no Vi, no ifconfig, no route to edit or check when you have problems.

-So, this starts with the standard centos images and updates it.
+*So, this starts with the standard centos image and updates it.
-I also made this install Oracle Jdk 8 latest.
+*I also made this install Oracle Jdk 8 latest.
-It installs an rpm version of Jenkins.
+*It installs an rpm version of Jenkins.
 This version does create standard init scripts for jenkins but I do not use them but still use the TINI init system.

 # Build Centos Docker image